KlickyMao/emqx-enterprise-docs-en/mqtt.rst

 In the absence of sending any other control packet, the client must send a PINGREQ packet in ther KeepAlive interval and the server responses with a PINGRESP packet.

-If the server doesn't receive any packet from a client within 1.5 * KeepAlive time interval, it close the connect to the client.
+If the server doesn't receive any packet from a client within 1.5 * KeepAlive time interval, it close the connection to the client.

 ..
 NOTE:: By default EMQ X uses 2.5 * KeepAlive interval.